EternalDreamer01/Nyx/README.md

 ## Overview

-Venom is a simple application - based on [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js/), and inspired by [venom](https://github.com/orkestral/venom) - that aims to make data collection simpler and more practical.
+Venom is a simple application - based on [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js/), and inspired by [venom](https://github.com/orkestral/venom) to simplify information gathering for phone numbers.

 ## Inspected application